 Residential Child Care Program

-Each day the Ranch visits communities throughout Arkansas to raise awareness of our efforts to help end child abuse and neglect in Arkansas.
-Ranch staffers will speak to any audience with open hearts and ears, from the chambers of commerce to a local church.
-We also sponsor and assist community professionals and law enforcement with workshops to help prevent and treat abuse and neglect.
+Each day Ranch representatives visit communities throughout Arkansas to raise awareness of our efforts to help end child abuse and neglect in Arkansas.
+Ranch staffers are available to speak to audiences with open hearts and ears, from chambers of commerce to churches.
+In addition, we sponsor and assist community professionals and law enforcement agencies with workshops to prevent and treat abuse and neglect.

 If you’d like to request a speaker, please contact us.
 Learn about upcoming events to support the Ranch in our News Section.